learn-academy-2019-bravo/javascript-foundations-assessments-45acpUSA/js-foundations.md

   A function's declaration is the naming portion of the function.
 In other words, what you'd like your function to be called.
 The argument is simply a placeholder for any future values you intend to pass through the function.
 This value will be used within the function body.
 A function call is how you would utilize a function after its creation.
 Functions can be called in a variety of ways, such as but not limited to, logging it, returning it, or even passing it into another function.

-6. What are the three main steps in saving work to github?
+6. What are the three main steps in saving work to github? git status - checks to see if you have any unadded changes git add . - updates changes git commit - allows for commenting on what you changed/updated git push - pushes the file up to github

 7. What is the terminal command to move directories?